emre/beem_tutorials/03_Delegations/03_Delegations.md

 When you revoke your delegation, there is a one week cooldown period to get the SP back in use.
 If you delegate/undelegate multiple times, you get confused when you get your SP back.

-Steem daemon has a call that answers that questions.
+Steem daemon has a call that answers that question.

 ```python
 from beem.account import Account